ealdorman/our-bible-contracts/README.md

 You may be interested in [Truffle Teams](https://www.trufflesuite.com/teams) for pushing to the Ehtereum mainnet.

+## Testing

+To test the contracts, follow the steps above in **Development** to start a development blockchain with Gananche CLI, then run the follwing:

+`truffle test`

 ## Contribute

 Find a bug?
 Want to make an improvement?
 Submit an issue or a pull request! 😃